vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/dns-ntp/Get-VCFConfigurationNTPValidation.md

 ## Description

-The Get-VCFConfigurationNTPValidation cmdlet retrieves the status of the validation of the NTP configuration.
+The `Get-VCFConfigurationNTPValidation` cmdlet retrieves the status of the validation of the NTP configuration.
-JSON.

 ## Examples